lifebit-ai/simulate/docs/usage.md

 - Legend files containing SNPs you wish to simulate

 When combined, `hapgen2` will use your legend files to simulate (or re-sample) 1000G data.
 Notably, hapgen2 produced `.gen` and `.sample` files (per chromosome).
 These are subsequently converted to multisample VCFs and/or PLINK files.
+See more about this in `output.md`.

+## 3 - Regarding builds

+This pipeline is based on build 37.
+In other words, all simulated data is in build 37.

-## 3 - Basic example
+## 4 - Basic example

 The typical command for running the pipeline is as follows: